Jorge Piqueras

-Jorge Piqueras (18 July 1925 – 2 October 2020) was a Peruvian-born visual artist.
-He is recognized as one of the most important Peruvian artists of the twentieth century.
-Among contemporary Latin American artists, he is also a pioneer in geometric painting.
+Jorge Piqueras (18 July 1925 – 2 October 2020) was a visual artist born in Peru and with Peruvian and Spanish nationality.
+Jorge Piqueras is recognized as one of the most important Peruvian artists of the twentieth century.
+Among contemporary Latin American artists, he stands out as a pioneer in geometric painting, as well as for his distinctive sculptural production.
 Piqueras’ work covers a wide range of materials and media, including sculpture, painting, collage, photography and assemblage.

-Throughout his career, Piqueras has maintained the freedom to explore and experiment with varied art forms and styles, creating a body of work in which the unexpected is emblematic.
+Throughout his career, Piqueras maintained the freedom to explore and experiment with varied art forms and styles, creating a body of work in which the unexpected is emblematic.
 He was a close friend of Jorge Oteiza and Marcel Duchamp, whom he considered his mentors as well as models.

-Piqueras has lived and worked extensively in Europe, in particular Italy and France.
-Since 2007, he has shown regularly in Lima, Peru.
-The Museum of Art of Lima organized a period retrospective of his geometric work from the 1950s in May 2011.
+Piqueras lived and worked extensively in Europe, in particular Italy and France.
+Since 2007, he showed regularly in Lima, Peru.
+In May 2011, the Museum of Art of Lima organized a period retrospective of his geometric work from the 1950s.

 Early years

 Piqueras was born in the School of Fine Arts in Lima, Peru, where his father, Manuel Piqueras-Cotolí, was resident professor of sculpture.
-His father, A Spanish national, was renowned as an architect, urban designer and sculptor.
-His mother was Zoila Sanchez-Concha Aramburú, of a traditional Lima family.
+His father, a Spanish national, was renowned as an architect, urban designer and sculptor.
+His mother was Zoila Sanchez-Concha Aramburú, from a traditional Lima family.

 Piqueras-Cotolí's most noteworthy works in Lima include the Plaza San Martin (the Lima town square), the Olivar park (San Isidro) and the façade of the School of Fine Arts.
 In 1927, President Augusto B. Leguía commissioned Piqueras-Cotolí to design the Peruvian Pavilion for the 1929 Ibero-American Exposition (world's fair) in Seville.
-He travelled with his family to Seville to supervise the construction of the Pavilion, which also houses numerous sculptures by him.
+Piqueras-Cotolí travelled with his family to Seville to supervise the construction of the Pavilion, which also houses numerous sculptures by him.
 The family returned to Peru in 1930.

 Jorge Piqueras realized his first sculptures and drawings in 1935.
 The death of his father in 1937, at the age of 52, was a serious blow to him.
 Shortly after this he met the Spanish sculptor Victorio Macho, who had come to Lima to realize a monument to Miguel Grau.

 In 1944, Piqueras entered the Academia de Arte of the Universidad Católica where he studied under Adolfo Winternitz, a Viennese expatriate artist.
 Three years later, after winning the Baltazár Gavilán National Sculpture Prize, he met the Spanish sculptor Jorge Oteiza, who was visiting Lima, and developed a strong relationship with him.

-In 1949, with a scholarship from the Instituto de Cultura Hispánica, Piqueras travelled to Europe where he was to remain for several years.
+In 1949, with a scholarship from the Instituto de Cultura Hispánica, Piqueras travelled to Europe.
 Initially he lived and worked with Jorge Oteiza in Bilbao, Spain.
 From there he travelled to Florence, Italy, where he met and married Grati Baroni, a native of Florence.
 He began to show his work in galleries in Italy, as well as in Paris.